mehulagg/gitlab/doc/administration/pages/index.md

 | `enabled` | Whether object storage is enabled. | `false` |
 | `remote_directory` | The name of the bucket where Pages site content is stored. | |
 | `connection` | Various connection options described below. | |

+NOTE:
+if you want to disconnect NFS server, then you need to [explicitly disable local store](#disabling-pages-local-storage), and it's only possible after upgrading to GitLab 13.12.

 #### S3-compatible connection settings